MarcoDorantes/XlsxCommand/README.md

 ```

 ## Import-WorksheetXlsx usage examples
-### 7. Read existing tab names from an Excel XLSX Worksheet.
+### 7. Read all existing tab names from an Excel Workbook (XLSX), not just Worksheet tabs.
-This example reads the tab names found in the Excel XLSX Worksheet created in example #5, or in example #6, and adds an instance of `System.String` to the PowerShell Pipeline per tab name:
+This example reads all Worksheet tab names found in the Excel Workbook (XLSX) created in example #5, or in example #6, and adds an instance of `System.String` to the PowerShell Pipeline per tab name:
 ```
 Import-Module XlsxCommand